ItsAerocraft/ItsAerocraft.github.io/README.md

   function handleRandomise() {
     if (allCards.length === 0) return;
-    // Shuffle order of allCards but preserve each card's progress (correctCount/done) shuffleInPlace(allCards);
+    shuffleInPlace(allCards);
-    // Reset window pointer so user starts at the beginning of the shuffled deck windowStart = 0;
+    windowStart = 0;
-    // Update UI: if a card is currently displayed, switch to a new random card from window nextCard();
+    nextCard();
     renderWordList();
     updateStats();
-    // Briefly show a pulse to indicate shuffle (optional visual cue) randomiseBtn.animate([{ transform: 'scale(1)' }, { transform: 'scale(1.04)' }, { transform: 'scale(1)' }], { duration: 220 });
+    randomiseBtn.animate([{ transform: 'scale(1)' }, { transform: 'scale(1.04)' }, { transform: 'scale(1)' }], { duration: 220 });
   }